neopragma/tdd-java-231204-am/docs/car-rental.md

 ES                               .17                 .03

 ### Daily rental rate adjustments for vehicle power types

+The daily rental rate may be adjusted upward (to cover maintenance costs or to discourage use) or downward (to encourage use) in various locations.

 US daily rate adjustment for power
 diesel                           0